Quadripoint: Multipoints of greater numerical complexity

-Quadripoints are exceptional and rare because borders and territories do not normally meet in groups of more than three (viz., at tripoints).
+Quadripoints are exceptional and rare because borders and territories do not normally meet in groups of more than three (at tripoints).
 Correspondingly and proportionally rarer are points of more than fourfold constituency.

-Only thirteen quinquepoints (or quintipoints), of various levels of geopolitical subdivisions, exist in the world.
-For example, five counties of Florida, United States, meet in the middle of Lake Okeechobee, and the five parishes of Nevis, one of the two islands that make up St Kitts and Nevis, meet on Nevis Peak in the centre of the island.
-Multipoints of greater than quintuple complexity are exceedingly rare.
+There exists one point at which five county boundaries meet in Florida (Glades, Hendry, Martin, Okeechobee and Palm Beach), in the middle of Lake Okeechobee.
+The five parishes of Nevis, one of the two islands that make up St Kitts and Nevis, meet on Nevis Peak in the centre of the island.

+The summit of Risnjak mountain in Primorje-Gorski Kotar County in Croatia is a meeting point of five municipalities: Čabar, Delnice, Lokve, Bakar and Čavle.

-In Finland near Turku, the borders of six municipalities merge on the same sexapoint or sexipoint: Pöytyä, Aura, Turku, Rusko, Nousiainen, and Mynämäki meet on the Kuhankuono border marker in Kurjenrahka National Park.
+In Finland near Turku, the borders of six municipalities - Pöytyä, Aura, Turku, Rusko, Nousiainen, and Mynämäki - meet on the Kuhankuono border marker in Kurjenrahka National Park.
 The oldest recorded mention of the point dates to 1381, and the number and identity of municipalities participating has varied.

+In the center of Lake Bolsena in Italy there is also a point where 6 of the 7 municipalities on the shore meet.

 Eight communities of three districts of Papua-New Guinea meet at a single point, at the summit of Mt.
 Taraka on Bougainville Island, in North Solomons province.
 The communities are Lato, Motuna-Huyono and Koraru (within Boku district); Makis, Konnou and Wisai (in Buin district); and Bakong and Bakada (in Kieta district).
-The resulting octopoint is thus a higher-level tripoint as well.
+The resulting point is thus a higher-level tripoint as well.

-In the Philippines, an octopoint exists at the summit of Mayon Volcano, where eight municipalities in Albay meet.
-In the nearby province of Camarines Sur, the peak of Mount Isarog is a hexapoint.
+In the Philippines, eight municipalities in Albay meet at the summit of Mayon Volcano.
+In the nearby province of Camarines Sur, six municipalities meet at the peak of Mount Isarog.

-In Northern Ireland, ten townlands meet at a decempoint or decipoint at the summit of Knocklayd (clearly shown by Ordnance Survey mapping at point 311518 436392).
+In Northern Ireland, ten townlands meet at a monumented tripoint upon the summit of Knocklayd.
 The townlands are, clockwise from north, Broom-More, Tavnaghboy, Kilrobert, Clare Mountain, Aghaleck, Corvally, Essan, Cleggan, Stroan, and Tullaghore.

-Similarly in Italy, the borders of ten municipalities meet at an undecempoint or undecipoint, at the summit of Mount Etna.
+Similarly in Italy, the borders of ten municipalities meet at the summit of Mount Etna (or rather would have met if there had not been a volcanic crater there).
 These municipalities are Adrano, Biancavilla, Belpasso, Bronte, Castiglione di Sicilia, Maletto, Nicolosi, Randazzo, Sant'Alfio, and Zafferana Etnea.
-The territory of Bronte touches the summit of Mount Etna from two sides, making this multipoint one of elevenfold complexity, and thus evidently the most complicated geopolitical multipoint anywhere, other than the South Pole discussed at Void or dispute-pendant quadripoints above.
+The territory of Bronte reaches the summit of Mount Etna from two directions, as indicated in bright green on the map at left, making this hypothetical multipoint one of elevenfold complexity.